Rubayet-hasan-yasin/expense-manager-apis/bruno-api-collection/README.md

-# Bruno API Collection for Expense Manager
+# Bruno API Collection for Expenser

-This directory contains the complete Bruno API collection for testing the Expense Manager APIs.
+This directory contains the complete Bruno API collection for testing the Expenser APIs.

 ## What is Bruno?